 Although $50 per month sounds awfully cheap for all of this, it should actually work out great – paying the taxes and utilities and easily pumping out a monthly surplus to use for continued improvements, tools, supplies, etc. I reserve the right to make a profit off of the place eventually, but obviously this is not my main motivation – otherwise I’d charge a more “normal” coworking membership rate or just stay home and crank out blog articles.

 If you’re interested in joining, read this rough agreement then send me an email through the contact form with “Coworking” in the title.
-If you end up as a member, I will put you onto a shared Google Doc list and the slack group so we can all start talking.
 (Please include some biographical background to help me determine that you’re a real, friendly person!)

 The primary members will generally live within biking distance since I don’t want anyone to sign up for a mandatory car commute.
 But if you want to become a patron or long distance member – contributing to the cause and working remotely with the core members (perhaps just to gain access to such a cool group, stop in whenever you are in the area and see your money put to use for interesting hactivism here in Longmont), send me a email with “Patron” – we could probably still keep a close-knit group with up to 10 such members.